Muhammad al-Rabou'e: Death

 The same gang that killed al-Rabou'e on 13 February 2010 had previously attacked him and were arrested, jailed and released in 2009.
 According to Al-Jazeera, five men invaded al-Rabou'e's Beni Qais home and shot the journalist several times.
 Most sources say he was shot at his home but one source reported that he was shot at "a mountain pass."

-In an interview with CPJ, Security Chief Abdelrazaq Azzaraq reported that five individuals were arrested and involved in the murder to al-Rabou'e.
+In an interview with CPJ, Security Chief Abdelrazaq Azzaraq reported that five individuals were arrested and involved in the murder of al-Rabou'e.
 Azzaraq believes that the murder was a retaliation of al-Rabou'e's articles involving the crime tactics of the family he wrote about near the end of his life.
 The Aouni family consists of Ahmad Aouni and his four sons.
 According to CPJ, the Aouni family was arrested back in 2009 for assaulting al-Rabou'e, but were not charged in court and eventually were released.